marcandre/blog/source/_posts/2009-04-03-zombies-hashes-archaisms-of-ruby-core.markdown

 I just <b>love</b> hashes.
 So much so, I named my blog after them.
 I also like that the hash sign is used for comments, in Ruby, or the way <i>hash</i> resembles <i>hatch</i>, thus the messy graphic theme and all.
 But I really like hashes.
 They are like mini-objects (object hatchlings?) and I tend to use them to store all sorts of information or instead of many conditions with `case x; when :a ...; when :b ...`.

-So I was quite surprised to note that in Ruby, either it's really easy and natural to create a hash (with the super nice `{:key => value, ...}` syntax) or, when you need to generate a hash programatically, you're basically stuck with
+So I was quite surprised to note that in Ruby, either it's really easy and natural to create a hash (with the super nice `{:key => value, ...}` syntax) or<!-- more -->, when you need to generate a hash programatically, you're basically stuck with

 ``` ruby
 h = {}